 The third critical area financially prioritizes the goal to connect to patrons who don't currently benefit from our services.
 Through the cost savings from the same vacant position mentioned above, the Library seeks to add funding to develop a Librarian III position out of an existing Librarian II position.
 This newly created manager position would oversee the Library's outreach work and further develop the critical partnerships in the community that the Library relies on to serve the entire service area of the Santa Cruz Public Libraries.
 And finally, through the cost savings of a vacant half time administrative position that the Library will not fill and through the remaining funds from the IT position, the Library seeks to create a new half time Bookmobile Library Assistant II.
 This position will supplement our current courier service by adding a sixth day to that service, speeding up the delivery of books to meet patron requests.
 The Bookmobile Library Assistant II will also provide crucial backup to the courier system in general, as well as provide backup to the Bookmobile service.
-When not required to provide backup service, including potentially supporting the Live Oak Annex.
+When not required to provide backup service for those two functions, the newly created position will also provide support for other public service, including potentially supporting the Live Oak Annex.